traefik/traefik/docs/content/user-guides/cert-manager.md

                 port:
                   number: 80
       tls:
-      - secretName: domain-tls # <=== Use the name defined in Certificate resource
+      - secretName: domain-tls # <=== Use the name defined in Certificate resource.
     ```

-### with an IngressRoute
+### With an IngressRoute

-In order to use this certificate with an IngressRoute, the [Kubernetes CRD](../../routing/providers/kubernetes-crd) provider, this provider needs to be enabled.
+To use this certificate with an IngressRoute, the [Kubernetes CRD](../../providers/kubernetes-crd) provider has to be enabled.

 !!! info Traefik Helm Chart